KianYang-Lee/fullstack-open-2021/README.md

 - `webpack-dev-server`: rebundle it and refresh the browser automatically to ease development workflow
 - `UglifyJS`: webpack execute bundling in production mode with it for minification (optimization of JS files)
 - `promise-polyfill`: Add missing functionality to older browsers.
+- `apollo-server`: Creates GraphQL-playground to address `http://localhost:4000/graphql` to make queries to server
+- `graphql`

 ## Probles of Token-based Authentication